This major new gallery will open on 29th May 2020, transforming the ground floor of the Oriental Museum.

 Will this work affect my visit?

-From 4th November 2019 we will be closing our current Marvels of China and West Asia galleries.
-These spaces will be transformed into the new gallery.
+Our Marvels of China and West Asia galleries are now closed.
+These spaces are being transformed into the new gallery.
 The rest of the museum will remain open as usual and no other galleries will be affected.

 Read the most recent edition of our Friends Newsletter to find out more.